Spacechild1/aoo/README.md

 AOO is a lightweight and flexible peer-to-peer audio streaming and messaging solution, using Open Sound Control [^OSC] as the underlying transport protocol.

-It is fundamentally connectionless and allows to send audio in real time and on demand between arbitrary network endpoints.
+It is fundamentally connectionless and allows to send audio and messages in real time and on demand between arbitrary network endpoints.

 The C/C++ library can be easily embedded in host applications or plugins.
 It even runs on embedded devices, such as the ESP32.
 In addition, the project contains a Pure Data external, and soon also a SuperCollider extension.

-The following article provides a high-level overview: https://www.soundingfuture.com/en/article/aoo-low-latency-peer-peer-audio-streaming-and-messaging
+For more information please visit https://aoo.iem.at.

 **WARNING**: AOO is still alpha software, there are breaking changes between pre-releases!